isomerpages/enterprisesg-switch/pages/Food & Beverage Information.md

 * The Rock Bar
 * Harry's Bar

-*Show your SWITCH pass to enjoy 10% discount at these following F&B Establishments.*
+*Show your SWITCH pass to enjoy 10% discount at these participating F&B Establishments.*